 The new SEIP catalogue presents an opportunity to search for infrared excess in a large sample of objects.
 Our goals will be to determine what fraction of our sample exhibits infrared excess and to categorize as many sources as possible.
 In addition, we expect to develop statistical profile of the sample.
 By determining how frequently various types of objects occur in the sample, we will be able to set expectations for the future.
 In particular, we expect to help inform expectations about the James Webb Space Telescope (JWSS) mission.
 Like Spitzer, JWSS will not survey the entire sky, and instead will point at particular objects.
-(Do we refer to this as a “pointed” mission?)
-The results of this study should indicate what scientists might hope to find in a comparable investigation of serendipitous JWSS targets.
+(Do we refer to this as a “pointed” mission?
+Yes) The results of this study should indicate what scientists might hope to find in a comparable investigation of serendipitous JWSS targets.

 Scientific Goals

-The SEIP catalogue, released by the Spitzer Heritage Archive in (when was it released?), includes photometric measurements on all Spitzer sources imaged in the four Infrared Array Camera (IRAC) channels, as well the 24 micron channel of Multiband Imager and Photometer for Spitzer (MIPS).
+The SEIP catalogue, released by the Spitzer Heritage Archive in (when was it released?
+Latest version was January of 2014), includes photometric measurements on all Spitzer sources imaged in the four Infrared Array Camera (IRAC) channels, as well the 24 micron channel of Multiband Imager and Photometer for Spitzer (MIPS).
 The majority of sources included in the catalogue were not primary imaging targets.
-Instead, their serendipitous placement in the field of the Spitzer Space Telescope has resulted in a complete set of photometric measurements.
+Instead, their serendipitous placement in the field of the Spitzer Space Telescope has resulted in a (Can’t use the word “complete” since it has a very specific scientific meaning which the SEIP does not satisfy, just say) large set of photometric measurements.
 The SEIP likely contains a treasure trove of as yet unidentified infrared excess sources.
 The goal of our study is to identify and characterize these sources.

 We intend to: